Isipathana College: Cricket

 An annual cricket contest match, 'Battle of Brothers,' also called The Big Match, played against the school's traditional rival Thurstan College.
 The first Battle of Brothers was in 1963, and there have been 57 matches played, with 41 endings in a draw.
 Thurstan College won seven times and Isipathana College five times.

 Rugby

 The word "Isipathana" is a synonym for Rugby in Sri Lanka for their proud history and heritage in the schools' rugby arena.
 The school is responsible for producing many top-notch rugby players for the nation.

-Isipathana College, formerly known as Greenlands College, has been tagged as the Kings of Schools Rugby, which they have maintained since the school started playing the game in 1963.
-The college commenced competitive rugby in 1960, led by Randy Keller, playing friendly games at under-17 levels.